raferdev/payment_processor/README.md

 ---

 <p align="center"> First of all this project make me had a lot of fun, and learn a lot, thanks for the opportunity.
 Here you will see the answer about some questions and a self implement solution of payment analysis, i hope you enjoy it.
-This project (Question #3) use, docker, docker-compose, python, machine learning, ruby on rails and nodejs.
+This project (Question #3) use, docker, docker-compose, python, machine learning, ruby on rails, nodejs and testing with jest.
 It's a first time using some of these technologies.
 </p>

 ## 📝 Table of Contents